J2PCastro/devops-23-24-PSM-1231836/ca5/README.md

 the sidebar we can also se a new option that allows us to check the Javadoc generated during the execution of the pipeline.

-If we navigate to `Docker Hub` we can see the image published there.
+If we navigate to `Docker Hub` we can see the image published [here](https://hub.docker.com/u/josepedrocastro).
 This is a very useful feature as it allows us to easily share and distribute our applications using Docker images.
 This is especially useful in modern software development pipelines where applications are built and deployed using containers.

 # Conclusion